tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 If an eye sees an intruder, it emits a loud warning sound defined by you during the ritual.
 This sound could be anything from a stentorian “Enemies approach!” to an owl's screech to a fanfare of trumpets.
 The Perception DC to hear the eye's sound is 0 (modified by distance as normal).

 The eyes never consider you an intruder.
 In addition, you can designate any number of other ritual participants as nonintruders.
 When you perform the ritual, you can also designate one or more categories of creatures that the eyes will ignore.
-You can define these categories by obvious physical characteristics (such as height, weight, or body shape), creature type (such as humanoid), creature race (such as hill giant), or obvious equipment (such as a creature carrying a shield with a flame emblazoned upon it).
+You can define these categories by obvious physical characteristics (such as height, weight, or body shape), creature type (such as humanoid), creature species (such as hill giant), or obvious equipment (such as a creature carrying a shield with a flame emblazoned upon it).

 The ritual's effects last for 24 hours or until you move far away from all the eyes.